 Prevention of Tonsil Stones

 Tonsil stones are made up of accumulations of bacteria, dead cells, and other debris that can collect in the crevices of your tonsils.
 By understanding how they form, it's possible to prevent them from occurring or at least reduce how often you get them.
+Doctors recommend gargling with a 50/50 mix of hydrogen peroxide, like the ingredient found in our teeth whitening kit and other products, to help relieve and prevent future tonsil stones.

 The best way to prevent tonsil stones is by practicing good oral hygiene.
 Brushing your teeth twice a day with fluoride toothpaste and flossing at least once daily can help prevent bacteria from accumulating in your mouth.